utiasDSL/upright/upright_robust/README.md

 Tilting type:

-* **tray**: rotate the tray so its normal vector is aligned with total acceleration, neglecting the objects (but constraints can still be enforced to avoid dropping them)
+* **tray**: rotate the tray so its normal vector is aligned with total acceleration, neglecting the object CoMs, but constraints are still enforced to avoid dropping them
+* **tray_only**: same as tray but without any balancing constraints
 * **full**: take all objects into accounting when tilting/rotating
 * **flat**: keep the tray flat